Open

 Directions

 From Seattle, go north on I-5 to Everett.
 Take exit 194 onto Highway 2.
 Head north at Highway 204 toward Lake Stevens.
 Turn north on Highway 9.
 Turn east on Highway 92 to Granite Falls.
-Campground is approximately 14 miles east of Granite Falls on Highway 7 Scenic Byway (Mountain Loop Highway).
+The campground is located approximately 14 miles east of Granite Falls on Mountain Loop Highway (Highway 7 Scenic Byway), on the north side of the road about 5 miles east of the Verlot Public Service Center.

 Amenities